 3. Break your opponent so you can score

-This is important because I want you to understand as much about me as possible before making your decision.
-After getting regular messages from me (and I send emails often, so be ready), you will quickly know whether Attack System Training is a good fit for you.
+Its important to understand how I think, and understand as much about me as possible before making your decision.
+After getting regular messages from me (and I send emails often, so batten down yee olde hatches), you will quickly knowwhether Attack System Training is a good fit for you.
 If so, you will be informed about opportunities that are age/experience appropriate.
 If not, hey – no biggie.
-Not everyone's a fit for Attack System Wrestling.
+Not everyone's a fit for my building, and that's okay too.